-Our home inspectors have been helping buyers like you throughout Lancaster, PA for almost 10 years.
+Our home inspectors have been helping buyers like you throughout Central PA.
 Throughout our years of experience, our reliable team has learned six tips that can help every buyer and seller experience a smooth home inspection.

 1. Arrive on time and ready to learn

 There is no better way to start an inspection than on time.
 This helps us stay on track and maximize our efficiency.
 It is also important for home buyers or sellers to come prepared to learn about the home on the inspection day.
 Your HouseMaster inspector will have a surplus of useful information about the home, so come with an attentive mindset and be ready to ask questions and soak up plenty of new information.

 As inspectors we examine the whole house—that means inside and out.
 We inspect walls, ceiling, floors, flashings, trim, foundational issues, built-in appliances, patios, porches and decks and much more.
 In order for us to conduct a detailed inspection, it is helpful that we have access to all areas of the home prior to our arrival.
 So take some time and clear way clutter under sinks and in closets.
 This way we can conduct a comprehensive examination of all the major components of the home.
 Home inspectors need access to all areas and need the utilities on to run tests on systems.